 EuroVis papers are published as a special issue of Computer Graphics Forum, (CGF) the International Journal of the Eurographics Association, using a two-stage review process.

-The main conference is preceded by Workshops which will be held in the same location on May 25 and 26, 2015.
+The main conference is preceded by co-located events which will be held in the same location on May 25 and 26, 2015.

 Previous EuroVis Events